-At the threshold $x$ value ($x$ $\approx$ 0.66 at ambient temperature), there is a phase-change to a hexagonal BN-derived structure.
-Figure \ref{fig:phase_map}(c) depicts a representative BN diffraction pattern for a sample with $x$ $\approx$ 0.56 in dark red, with diffraction peaks at $Q$ values of $\sim$2.10, 2.45, and 2.55 \AA \space corresponding to BN (001), (100), and (101) reflections, respectively (with the modeled BN pattern also from the polymorph sampler, and indices from the BN structure; see SI).
-This transformation occurs at lower $x$ values for samples grown in the approximately range 100\degree C $\lesssim T_{\mathrm{dep}} \lesssim$ 225\degree C, with a large region of mixed phase RS and BN ("RS + BN").
-At a second threshold composition ($x$ $\gtrsim$ 0.8 at ambient temperature, and lower $x$ for high $T_\mathrm{dep}$), a second phase transition occurs to the BX phase that phase holds until $x$ = 1 with a stoichiometry of approximately \ce{Zn3N2}.
-The presence of a BX phase in \ce{Zn3N2} corroborates literature reports,\cite{partin1997crystal} and may be enabled by Zr\textsubscript{Zn} stabilization across phase space as indicated by a shifts to higher $Q$ with increasing $x$.
-There are several regions of phase-segregated BX phases as well, in particular at high temperatures ($T_{\mathrm{dep}} >$ 250 \degree C) where films are likely completely phase-separating into binaries of RS \ce{Zr3N4} and BX \ce{Zn3N2}, though it is also plausible that a BX-derived phase of \ce{ZrN_$y$} or Zr-rich Zn-Zr-N has formed and is responsible for the BX reflections.
+At a threshold composition ($x \approx$ 0.66 at ambient temperature), there is a phase transformation to a hexagonal BN-derived structure. \autoref{fig:phase_map}(c) depicts a representative BN diffraction pattern for a sample with $x \approx$ 0.56 in dark red, with diffraction peaks at $Q$ values of $\sim$2.10, 2.45, and 2.55 \AA \space corresponding to BN (002), (100), and (101) reflections, respectively.
+This transformation occurs at lower $x$ values for samples grown in the approximate range 100\degree C $\lesssim T_\mathrm{dep} \lesssim$ 225\degree C, with a large region of mixed phase RS and BN ("RS + BN").

+At a second threshold composition ($x \gtrsim$ 0.8 at ambient temperature, and lower $x$ for high $T_\mathrm{dep}$), a second phase transition occurs to the BX phase that phase holds until $x$ = 1 with a stoichiometry of approximately \ce{Zn3N2}.
+The presence of BX \ce{Zn3N2} corroborates literature reports,\cite{partin1997crystal} and may be enabled by Zr\textsubscript{Zn} antisite stabilization across phase space.
+There are several regions of phase-segregated BX as well, in particular at $T_\mathrm{dep} >$ 250 \degree C. Here, films are likely completely phase-separating into binaries of RS \ce{ZrN_$y$} and BX \ce{Zn3N2}, though it is also plausible that a BX-derived phase of \ce{ZrN_$y$} or Zr-rich Zn-Zr-N has formed and is responsible for the BX reflections.

 In summary, RS and BN are synthesized near the \ce{ZnZrN2} composition ($x$ = 0.5) and BX at high $x$, but no WS phase is observed.
 The measured and simulated XRD patterns correspond very well, except for offsets in $Q$ that are a consequence of errors in DFT lattice constants or experimental artifacts (e.g. off-stoichiometry, possible residual strain, sample misalignment).
 It is notable that in this alloy system \ce{Zn_{$x$}Zr_{1-$x$}N_{$y$}}, the presence of a lower-density hexagonal phase (BN, here) located between two higher density cubic phases (RS and BX, here) is indicative of a phenomenon in heterovalent heterostructural alloys called "negative pressure" polymorphs,\cite{siol2018negative, woods2019combinatorial} and this space warrants further exploration.